 Our beloved airport: Unless you are traveling as far north as Olympia, Washington, you should fly into the Portland International Airport (PDX).
 This has frequently been voted the “best US airport,” and whenever I travel, I literally plan on at least one extra hour just to hang out at the airport — it’s that nice.
 Portlanders are *fiercely* proud of their airport.
 You can sample a taste of that pride by checking out how nostalgic we all feel about the old carpeting at PDX.
 Yes, The Carpet.

 PDX has a large number of very nice boutique shops way beyond tourist stuff, several nice bar/pub restaurants, a store devoted to locally-distilled whiskeys, live music, and local art installations dotted here and there.
 It also has a pretty nice sit-down restaurant on the public side of security, which is a worthy place for you and those picking you up from the airport to hook up for dinner if you arrive at the dinner hour.
+And they have a robust program of rotating in art exhibits.

 Here’s a link to a diagram of the airport (460KB file) that shows which gates serve which airlines, where baggage is, how to find the train, etc.